-On a dark night in July 1944, Special Operations Executive agent, Simone Dubois is rowed ashore from a submarine onto a secluded beach near the small fishing town of Golfe-Juan on the Cote d’Azur.
-She is met by Resistance Leader Francois Renaud.
-Together they engage in subterfuge operations against the German occupying forces in the lead up to the Allied landings code-named Operation Dragoon scheduled for the following month.
+On a dark night in July 1944, Special Operations Executive agent, Simone rows ashore from a submarine at the small fishing town of Golfe-Juan on the Cote d’Azur.
+She meets the Resistance Leader code name “Hibou” with whom she had had a romantic affair during a mission in northern France several months previously.
+Together they engage in subterfuge operations against the German forces in the lead up to the Allied landings code named Operation Dragoon scheduled for the following month.

-As the weeks progress, the tension of their exploits and of the possibility of being caught by the Gestapo from information leaked by traitors in their midst, bring Simone and Francois closer.
-A romantic relationship blossoms, but as their love deepens, so too does the risk of them making mistakes.
+Although their relationship is re-awakened, the tension of their exploits and of the possibility of being caught by the Gestapo from information leaked by traitors in their midst, causes some instability.
+However love has a way to conquer doubt, but as their love deepens so too does the risk of them making mistakes.

-Will Francois be able to concentrate on the most important mission yet to come, or will his love for Simone lead to a moment’s carelessness that could be their undoing?
+Will Hibou be able to concentrate on the most important mission yet to come, or will his love for Simone lead to a moment’s carelessness that could be their undoing?

 Dragoon Serenade | Louise Roberts Author